trvrb/sismid/README.md

 ## Description
 This module provides an introduction to modeling antigenically diverse pathogen populations.
-Complementary epidemiological and evolutionary approaches will be covered.
 The first part of the course will introduce multistrain compartmental models and potential mechanisms of competition.
 These simple models will be contrasted with models with more complex assumptions (e.g., multiple forms of immunity and spatial structure).
 We will review how to statistically fit multistrain models to longitudinal data from individuals and time series data from populations.